Working Holiday Visa in France Overview

 If you are an employer looking to hire a young person in France, then you are still required to register your new employee with the authorities when they are hired.
 The exemption from the requirements to do with work permits from the DIRECCTE does not exempt you from registering the employee.

 - Working Holiday Visa in France Overview

-- How to Apply for the France Working Holiday Visa
+- Eligibility Criteria of the France Working Holiday Visa

-- What Are The Benefits of the Working Holiday Visa?
+- The Renewing Process of the France Working Holiday Visa

 - Frequently Asked Questions